zhouwg/kantv/README.md

   [Android NDK-r21e](https://developer.android.com/ndk/downloads)

-bazel and Android NDK aren't used currently but put them here for further usage in the future.Of course, you can **skip these two steps** currently.
+bazel and Android NDK aren't used currently but put them here for further usage in the future.Of course, **these two steps could be skipped** currently.

 - vim settings